- 7 Most Effective Exercises Pictures

 What are risk factors for hamstring injury?

 Any activity that is associated with sudden acceleration when initiating or during running can lead to a hamstring injury.
-Common athletic activities where hamstring injuries occur include track and field events, football, baseball, soccer, and tennis.
+Common athletic activities where hamstring injuries occur include track and field events with running and sprinting, football, baseball, soccer, and tennis.